UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/stack_and_heap.rst

 Due to these properties, the stack memory is very quick.
 You, and the computer, don't need to think about where to put things in the memory.
 It just goes in the next available slot.

 It comes at the cost of being small in size.
 (The operating system can't guarantee to give every program Gigabytes of memory on the stack, you'd quickly run out of memory when running more than one program at the same time.)
 You can get *stack overflow* errors when the stack runs out of space.
+You also really need data that is of a fixed size.
+If the data might change size while the program is running, its hard to move the stack point on my the correct amount to point to the next free memory location.

 Heap memory